Blog

 Father’s Day: Origins And Traditions

 “Sometimes I think my father is an accordion.
-When he looks at me, smiles and breathes, I hear the notes.”
+I hear the notes when he looks at me, smiles, and breathes.”
 Markus Zusak

 Fathers are like superheroes for their children.
 Therefore, all over the world, there is a date to celebrate these wonderful people who have a special place in our hearts.
 Let’s find out the related popular traditions.